What Is Larceny in Florida

 What is larceny?

-Larceny originates under the common law of England and is still consider as a crime in the Florida.
-Larceny’s meaning in Florida as the taking of a person’s tangible property with the intent of permanently depriving them of that property.
+Larceny is actually called Grand Theft in Florida.
+Larceny originates under the common law of England and is still considered a crime, but is called Grand Theft in the State of Florida.
+Grand Theft in Florida is slightly different than common law larceny.
+Larceny is defined as the taking of a person’s tangible property with the intent of permanently depriving them of that property.
 While this sounds confusing and legalistic, it’s actually rather simple.

 By tangible possession, the item or object in question must be something that can be held, touched, and possessed; and does not extend to intangible items like knowledge, feelings, and things that cannot be grasp or transport.
 It also does not cover contracts, wills, services, and contracts.